Query

 SELECT * FROM frontend where uuid ~ '[0-9][0-9]' LIMIT 9000;

 • Postgres regexp_replace: REGEXP_REPLACE() function is used to replace every instance of the numeric type data with the symbol *.
-In below sample, we provided a flag g that searches for every instance of the specified pattern.
+In the below sample, we provided a flag g that searches for every instance of the specified pattern.

 SELECT REGEXP_REPLACE(uuid,'[0-9]','*','g') FROM frontend LIMIT 9000;